 The many hiking trails in Grand Teton National Park provide prime views of wildlife, exquisite scenery, fresh air and exercise, but no matter the difficulty of the trail, the journey can become dangerous.
-You never know what awaits on the trail, so it is important to come prepared.
+You never know what awaits you on the trail, so it's important to come prepared.

 Wear comfortable shoes with good traction on easy trails.
 Wear sturdy, broken-in boots and quality outdoor socks for more difficult terrain.
-Nothing ruins a backcountry outing faster than a blister!

-Always bring sunscreen (elevation increases the chance of sunburn), water, high-energy snacks and protective clothing in case of sudden rain or windstorms (or snow!).
-A first-aid kit and insect repellent are also good ideas.
+Nothing ruins a backcountry outing faster snacks and protective clothing in case of sudden rain or windstorms (and possibly snow).
+A small first-aid kit and insect repellent are also good ideas.
 It is better to overcompensate than come up short in an emergency.
-While hiking in bear country, carry bear spray, have it readily available and know how to use it.
+While hiking in bear country, it is recommended that you carry bear spray and have it readily available to use and the knowledge of how to use it.